 - Know your space.
-If you already know where you’ll be moving to, find out how much space will be in your new home.
+If you already know where you’ll be moving to, find out how much space will be in your new home and what will already be provided in your space as far as storage, furniture, and different appliances.
 If you’re moving to a retirement community, it should be easy to get this information from the administration.
+If you’ve already received a tour, taking pictures of your new space could also help you visualize where you want to place your belongings.
 Knowing this information from the start will make it easier to decide what comes with you.

 - Gift now.
-Do you have items that you’ve been saving to give to your kids?
+Do you have meaningful items that you’ve been saving to give to your kids or relatives?
 Legacy gifts are nice, but giving them away now serves two purposes: you’ll reduce clutter in your own home AND you’ll get to see your children enjoy them!

 - Involve the family.
-Making decisions about what to keep, give away, or sell is a difficult process.
+Making decisions about what to keep, give away, or sell is a complicated process.
 Don’t try to do it all on your own.
-Enlist the help of your family members; they may be able to help you make tough decisions.
+Enlist the help of your family members; their contribution and insight will help ease the process and they may be able to help you make tough decisions.

 - Donate, sell, or throw it away.
 The items in your home will vary significantly in value, both monetary and sentimental.
 Once you’ve packed what you’re going to take and have given away the items your family members want to keep, what do you do with what’s left?
 Take some time to think about these items seriously.
 Are they valuable?
 You may want to get them appraised and sell them.
 Clothes and other items may be better suited for donation at your local Goodwill, and heavy furniture will often disappear quickly if placed on the curb.
 Take a hard look at what’s left.
 You may be able to sell some of it at a yard sale, but certain items’ value may be purely sentimental.
 If you can’t take it with you and no one else wants it, it’s time to throw it away.

 - BONUS: When you do move, there are certain items that you’ll want to have with you right away.
 Pack a box with these first-day essentials, such as toiletries, medication, and maybe a few favorite decorations to make the place feel like home.
-You’ll save yourself the headache of trying to dig through boxes for the items you really need.
+By preparing this ahead of time, you’ll save yourself the headache of trying to dig through boxes for the items you really need.

 Finding Your New Home

-Downsizing and moving into an assisted living community can be stressful, but with proper planning, it doesn’t have to be overwhelming.
-At Briarwood retirement, we want seniors to feel welcomed in their new homes.
-Do you need help on where to start with downsizing and finding the right retirement community for you and your lifestyle?
+Downsizing and moving into an assisted living community can be a stressful project.
+However, with proper planning, it doesn’t have to be so overwhelming.
+At the Briarwood Community, we want seniors to feel welcomed into their new homes and prepare them with the information they need.
+Downsizing is just one part of the process—do you need help finding the right retirement community for you and your lifestyle?
 Get started by downloading our free eBook, Preparing for and Finding a Retirement Community.